Important! Steps to Building a Agent

 Read More: How to Operate the Knowledge Base

-In the Tools module, you can package your prepared APIs as Tools and add them to the Bot, enabling the Bot to execute these APIs.
+In the Tools module, you can package your prepared APIs as Tools and add them to the Agent, enabling the Agent to execute these APIs.

 Read More: How to Create Tools

-At the same time, GPTBots also provides a large number of ready-to-use OpenTools, which you can directly add to the Bot according to your needs without the need for secondary development.
+At the same time, GPTBots also provides a large number of ready-to-use OpenTools, which you can directly add to the Agent according to your needs without the need for secondary development.

-If you need to design a bot logic that is quite complex, involving numerous steps, processes, or conditional judgments, then Flow will be an excellent choice.
-It allows you to freely configure the bot's workflow on a canvas by dragging and dropping.
+If you need to design a agent logic that is quite complex, involving numerous steps, processes, or conditional judgments, then Flow will be an excellent choice.
+It allows you to freely configure the agent's workflow on a canvas by dragging and dropping.

 Read More: About Flow

-Memory: Enable the Bot to Continuously Handle Tasks
+Memory: Enable the Agent to Continuously Handle Tasks

 Just like conversations between people, we need to know what we talked about earlier to continue the previous topic and keep the conversation going.